Overview

 Muscle size and strength

-Adults: The effective dosage for improving muscle strength and function in adults with or at risk of sarcopenia and frailty is 6 grams/day of octanoic acid and decanoic acid by mouth for 12 weeks.[1][2][3]
+Adults: The effective dosage for improving muscle strength and function in adults with or at risk of sarcopenia and frailty is 6 grams per day of octanoic acid and decanoic acid (total) by mouth for 12 weeks.[1][2][3]

 Special considerations: There are very few studies in this field.
-Due to a lack of dose-response and time-course studies, it is unclear whether other doses and durations are also effective.
-It is also unclear whether individual MCTs have the same effect on this outcome.
+Because there are no dose-response or time-course studies, it is unclear whether other doses and durations are also effective.
+It is also unclear whether individual MCTs have the same effect on this outcome as mixed MCTs.

-Adults: The effective dosage for increasing fat oxidation rates during a high-fat meal and low-intensity exercise is 2 grams/day of octanoic acid and decanoic acid or 6 grams/day of either octanoic acid or decanoic acid by mouth for 2 weeks.[12][13][14]
+Adults: The effective dosage for increasing fat oxidation rates during a high-fat meal and low-intensity exercise is 2 to 6 grams per day of octanoic acid and decanoic acid (total) by mouth for 2 weeks.[12][13][14]

 Special considerations: Very few studies have examined the effect of MCTs on fat oxidation rates, and it has only been studied in men without known health conditions.
 Furthermore, these studies compare MCTs to carbohydrates or a calorie-free placebo rather than other fats, so the effects might not be specific to medium-chain triglycerides.
-It is also unclear whether other doses and durations are also effective due to a lack of dose-response and time-course studies.
+It is also unclear whether other doses and durations are also effective because there are no dose-response or time-course studies.
 Additionally, it is unclear whether individual MCTs have the same effect on this outcome.

 Weight loss and maintenance

-Adults: The effective dosage for reducing body weight is in the range of 4 to 54 grams/day of MCTs by mouth for 4 to 16 weeks.[15][16]
+Adults: The effective dosage for reducing body weight is in the range of 4 to 54 grams per day of MCTs by mouth for 4 to 16 weeks.[15][16]

-Special considerations: Many studies in this field have an important conflict of interest because they are funded and authored by a company that manufactures an MCT product.
+Special considerations: Many studies in this field have an important conflict of interest, because they are funded and authored by a company that manufactures an MCT product.
 The effect on body weight is also very small and highly variable among the studies.
-It is also unclear which MCTs are most effective or whether a combination of MCTs is optimal.
+It is also unclear which MCTs are most effective and whether a combination of MCTs is optimal.

 Other Considerations: